kb-it/kotori/README.md

 # Kotori
-Kotori (japanese: songbird) is a server- and client-side application for managing and tagging local songfiles, which offers features for detecting file duplicates by checking audio-fingerprints.
+Kotori (japanese: songbird) is a server- and client-side application for managing and tagging local music-files, which offers features for detecting file duplicates by checking audio-fingerprints.

 ## Concept

 ### Managing application (Web UI)

-* Web application for managing and editing song information
+* Web application for managing and editing track information
 * Authorization required for editing
 * Datasets can be filtered
 * Snapshots are created on each dataset modification